Skip to content

 Architectural diagram of the Cray-1 showing its register-to-register vector processing design.
 Image Credit: Chris Fenton via Homebrew Cray-1A

-The Cray-1’s internal elegance was matched by its iconic external design.
-Every aspect of its physical form was a solution to a fundamental engineering challenge.
+The physical design of the Cray-1 was as notable as its internal architecture.
+Every aspect of its physical form was a solution to an engineering challenge.

 Cray-1 SpecificationValue